TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 34/Numbers 34.28.md

 ---

-And of the tribe of the children of Naphtali a prince, Pedahel the son of Ammihud.
+Of the tribe of the children of Naphtali a prince, Pedahel the son of Ammihud."